UBC-MDS/Breast-Cancer-Prediction/README.md

 ### Citation

-- (Wikipedia)[https://en.wikipedia.org/wiki/Insulin] (for basic terms of medical attributes and their importance in the cancer research)
+- (Wikipedia)[https://en.wikipedia.org/wiki/Insulin] (for basic terms of medical attributes and their importance in the cancer research).

  Citation Request(as requested by the data source page):

 -[Patricio, 2018] Patrício, M., Pereira, J., Crisóstomo, J., Matafome, P., Gomes, M., Seiça, R., & Caramelo, F. (2018).
 [Using Resistin, glucose, age and BMI to predict the presence of breast cancer](https://bmccancer.biomedcentral.com/articles/10.1186/s12885-017-3877-1)